City seeks state of water district funds - The Negros Chronicle

 Councilors Manuel Arbon, Lilani Ramon and Alan Gel Cordova have served notice to the management of the Dumaguete City Water District to lay bare its incomes and expenditures in the past years in the spirit of transparency.

-The DCWD has reportedly and consistently failed to supply the city council full information as to the DCWD’s accounting on how collection from taxpayers such as the septage fee among others which run to millions have been spent.
+The DCWD has reportedly and consistently failed to supply the city council full information as to the DCWD’s accounting on how collection from taxpaying water consumers such as the septage fee among others which run to millions have been spent.

 The three councilors have proposed an ordinance that will exempt stall owners and tenants in the public market and malls from paying the so-called septage fees, which they branded as an injustice as they are using communal septic tanks while others have none to begin with.